jake-knerr/cogent/README.md

 _Cogent_ is a simple design pattern for JavaScript frontend development.

-This is a work in progress.
+This is a work in progresss.

 ---